Agriculture fruit farm business plan for starting your own farm

 After planning about your business operations, the next step is to estimate your startup costs.
 It is to estimate the additional money you require to start your business.
 In case you are low on investment, you’ll have to explore how to write a business plan for bank loan.

-To give you an idea of the costs involved in starting this business, we’re attaching the startup costs of Fruit Land in this farm business plan sample.
+To give you an idea of the costs involved in starting this business, we’re attaching the startup costs of Fruit Land in this fruit farm business plan sample.

 |Research and Development||$21,000|